seanywng/seanywng.github.io/index.md

 <br>

-Data Analyst and Disaster Management Expert.
-Conflict, Refugee crises, Complex emergencies.
-Natural disasters.
+Data analyst and disaster management expert.
+Conflict, complex emergencies and natural disasters.

 Sri Lanka, China, Japan, Thailand, Philippines, Nepal, Myanmar, Bangladesh and Venezuela.

 11 years of expertise in:

-* Analytics and Research (19% of time spent),
+* Analytics and research (19% of time spent),
-* Data Cleaning and Pre-processing (19%),
+* Data management and pre-processing  (19%),
-* Planning (18%),
+* Design, monitoring and evaluation (18%),
-* Capacity Building (18%),
+* Capacity building (18%),
-* Quality Assurance (17%)
+* Quality assurance (17%)
-* Coordination and Negotiation (9%).
+* Coordination and negotiation (9%).

 <br>